 - IKEv2 – This is considered to be a very secure protocol with excellent performance.
 While it usually outperforms OpenVPN, it is not open source, which is a drawback.

 - OpenVPN – OpenVPN is generally considered the “gold standard” with VPNs because it offers good performance, is open source, and is considered very secure.

 Depending on which Surfshark app you are using, you can select from the available VPN protocols in the settings.
-However, with the Mac OS client, you only have the IKEv2 option, which is a drawback we’ll discuss more below.

 Note: We have previously compared OpenVPN vs IKEv2 and IPSec, and it largely comes down to user preference.